scott-fryxell/scott-fryxell.github.io/content/articles/html-is-my-database.md

 ---
-draft: true
+description: How your data is stored is what your freedom looks like.
+Using HTML is a better solution then SQL
 ---

-Html is my database
+Html is my database, it's so forgiving.

-Because it's so forgiving

 Because it isn't judging what you know about it.